 QEMU supports running emulated binaries with GDB for remote debugging through the -g <port> switch or the QEMU_GDB environment variable.

-If I set the QEMU_GDB environment variable to port 4444 and run the program again, it just hangs this time.
+If I set the QEMU_GDB environment variable to port 4444 and run the program again, it just hangs.
 However, if I leave that running and open a new terminal, I can see that the system is listening on port 4444 for connections.

-The first command set sysroot will blank out the sysroot for GDB (default is target:).
-The second command set architecture arm lets GDB know what architecture I will be debugging.
-Since I’m going to be debugging over a remote connection, I should set that information.
-The third command file /home/kali/firmware/usr/bin/sploit_me tells GDB to read that file and extract information from it.
-Again, being a remote debugging session, GDB would typically not know what it was debugging and symbols would not come across.
-Loading the files will make the debugging process feel more similar to debugging a local process.
-Finally, the target remote localhost:4444 command makes GDB connect to the debug port that QEMU setup for us to start debugging.
+The first command, set sysroot, will blank out the sysroot for GDB (default is target:).
+The second command, set architecture arm, lets GDB know what architecture will be debugged.
+Since debugging will occur over a remote connection, setting that information upfront is important.
+The third command, file /home/kali/firmware/usr/bin/sploit_me, tells GDB to read that file and extract information from it.
+In a remote debugging session, GDB would typically not know what it was debugging and symbols would not come across.
+Loading the file makes the debugging process feel more similar to debugging a local process.
+Finally, target remote localhost:4444 makes GDB connect to the debug port that QEMU set up, starting the debugging session.
 After executing that last command, the debugger should come to life and the application will be halted for inspection.

-The above screenshot is showing code and registers that are ARM related.
+The above screenshot shows code and registers that are ARM related.
 At this point, you can work with GDB on the ARM-based process.
-Since this blog is already long enough, I will keep it short and just run the continue command, so the program crash due to the PC register (ARM’s equivalent of Intel’s EIP/RIP register) being set to 0x41414140.
+Since this blog is already long enough, I will keep it short and just run the continue command, causing the program to crash due to the PC register (ARM's equivalent of Intel's EIP/RIP register) being set to 0x41414140.

 Conclusion